matthewsanner/bones-cms-backend/README.md

 Now make sure that you also have the [React frontend](https://github.com/matthewsanner/bones-cms-react) installed separately, and follow the installation instructions there.

-You should also install a local versions of MongoDB or else set up a hosted database at [MongoDB Atlas](https://www.mongodb.com/atlas/database).
+You should also install a local version of MongoDB or else set up a hosted database at [MongoDB Atlas](https://www.mongodb.com/atlas/database).
 Note the address of your database.

 ## Usage